mmastrac/rust-ctor/README.md

 This library supports WASM targets, but note that only a single `#[ctor]` function is supported due to platform limitations.

+## Linking

+The `#[ctor]` and `#[dtor]` macros make use of linker sections to ensure that a function is run at startup time.

+Because of various platform linking issues, you may need to ensure that you reference a symbol in each module that provides a `#[ctor]` or `#[dtor]`.
+If the functions do not run as expected, `use other_crate` may be sufficient to fix things.

+See https://github.com/rust-lang/rust/issues/133491 for more information.

 ## Warnings